kensho/git-pages/README.md

 ![git-pages screenshot](images/screenshot.png)

 The main index page shows list of pulled repos.
-Click on the "link" to open statically hosted web application pointing at the desired branch.
+Click on the "open" link to open the statically hosted site pointing at the desired branch.
 Click "pull" to fetch the latest code.

 ## Install